 IELTS academic test score (similar tests may be accepted as well)

 - Mphil / PhD

-Get advice on which foundation courses are best for you to still be able to join Spanish and Latin American Studies with Foundation Year, BA (Hons), if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.
+Get advice on which foundation courses are best for you to still study Spanish and Latin American Studies with Foundation Year, BA (Hons), if you do not meet the minimum requirements in terms of UCAS score, A levels, or English language requirements.

 Tuition Fees Spanish and Latin American Studies with Foundation Year BA (Hons)